|

 Backyard Wildlife

-We're pretty lucky in that we live near a chunk of Green Mountain open space that brings all kinds deer, fox, raccoon, skunk, snakes and birds into our backyard.
-Nevertheless, even when our first house was deeply surrounded by city we made sure all creatures were welcome by keeping plenty of water, birdfeed, and natural cover available for "anyone" who wanted to stop by! |
+I'm pretty lucky in that I lived near a chunk of Green Mountain open space that brrought all kinds of deer, coyotoe, fox, raccoon, skunk, snakes, birds and other creatures into my backyard.
+Nevertheless, even when my first house was deeply surrounded by city I made sure all of these creatures were welcome by keeping plenty of water, birdfeed, and natural cover available for "anyone" who wanted to stop by! |

 Woody Woodpecker: